fueled-io/dbt-fueled-events/README.md

 **direct_channel**: Specifies your primary or direct sales channel.
 Useful for attribution and tracking direct traffic.
 Mention your domain to identify
 **session_interval**: Determines the session timeout window (in minutes) to group user events into sessions or session id.

+# Control whether to include S3 destination data
+**include_s3_destination_data**: Determines whether to include S3 destination data in the bronze models.
+Set to false for projects without S3 data
+**s3_destination_date**: Determines the date up to which S3 destination data should be included in the bronze models